InternetRamen/superintendent/RULES_INFO.md

 This includes, but is not limited to: relationship advice, depression, or suicidal talk.
 We are not qualified to offer professional advice; it just does not belong here.
 Note that career-related advice is fine.

+## 9. Use common sense

+### Don't impersonate people
+This includes staff and others.
+If you say you are someone, we will trust you.
+Please don't take advantage of this.

+### Do not discuss infractions in public
+DM an Operator if you want to discuss an infraction or mute: don’t do it anywhere else on the server.

+### Do not ask for free work
+Programming is a skilled trade, so if you want development work, pay for it.
+Profit shares do not count as a form of payment.

 ***
 Rules inspired by: